Logarithmic resolution via multi-weighted blow-ups: Introduction

 \subsection{Acknowledgements}

-This research work was supported in part by funds from BSF grant 2018193 and NSF grant DMS-2100548.
+Dan Abramovich thanks the generosity of ICERM and its Combinatorial Algebraic Geometry program for its hospitality during Spring 2021, Institut Mittag-Leffler and its Moduli and Algebraic Cycles program where he was Visiting Professor during September--October 2021, the Einstein Institute of Mathematics at Jerusalem for its hospitality during November--December 2021, and the Simons Foundation for its generous Simons Fellowship through 2021.

-Dan Abramovich thanks the generosity of ICERM and its Combinatorial Algebraic Geometry program for its hospitality during Spring 2021, Institut Mittag-Leffler and its Moduli and Algebraic Cycles program (Swedish Research Council grant no. 2016-06596) where he was Visiting Professor during September -- October 2021, the Einstein Institute of Mathematics at Jerusalem for its hospitality during November -- December 2021, and the Simons Foundation for its generous Simons Fellowship through 2021.
+Ming Hao Quek thanks Institut Mittag-Leffler for accommodating him and for providing a conducive research environment during September--November 2021.
+He thanks John Christian Ottem, Dan Petersen, and David Rydh for organizing the Moduli and Algebraic Cycles program and is deeply grateful to them for giving him the opportunity to present a seminar talk on this paper.

-Ming Hao Quek thanks Institut Mittag-Leffler for accomodating him and for providing a conducive research environment during September -- November 2021, where he was also supported by the Swedish Research Council grant no. 2016-06596.
-He thanks John Christian Ottem, Dan Petersen, and David Rydh for organizing the Moduli and Algebraic Cycles program, and is deeply grateful to them for giving him the opportunity to present a seminar talk on this paper.
+We thank the referee for an insightful reading of our paper, and in particular for pointing out an overstatement of functoriality in an earlier version of this paper.

 Last but not least, the authors express our deepest gratitude to David Rydh and Matthew Satriano, with whom we had the privilege and the pleasure of discussing mathematics, and whose questions and suggestions have influenced some of the approaches undertaken in this paper.